 Federal vs. State Law

 Both federal and state law contain provisions for family and medical leave.
 Federal regulations state an employer must comply with all leave laws; that the federal law does not supersede any provision of state law that provides greater family or medical leave rights than those established pursuant to federal law; and if leave qualifies for FMLA and OFLA leave, the leave used counts against the employee’s entitlement under both laws.
-State law requires that FMLA and OFLA or other state leave entitlements run concurrently when for the same purpose.
+State law requires that FMLA and state leave entitlements run concurrently when for the same purpose.